thoughtbot/backbone-js-on-rails/book/testing/example.md

 get running.
 By default, it runs your tests in a remote-controlled Firefox session, so you'll want to install Firefox if you don't have it.

-NOTE: If you'd like to test on a WebKit-based browser, you can set up the [Selenium ChromeDriver](http://code.google.com/p/selenium/wiki/ChromeDriver) to run integration tests against Chrome.
+If you'd like to test on a WebKit-based browser, you can set up the [Selenium ChromeDriver](http://code.google.com/p/selenium/wiki/ChromeDriver) to run integration tests against Chrome.